Stefan-Vlastuin/metrics_fp_java/README.md

-# Metrics for Functional and Multi-Paradigm Programming in Java
+# Metrics for Functional Programming in Java